vifreefly/kimuraframework/README.md

 ```
 </details><br>

 Okay, that was easy.
-How about javascript rendered websites with dynamic HTML?
-Lets scrape a page with infinite scroll:
+How about JavaScript rendered websites with dynamic HTML?
+Let's scrape a page with infinite scroll:

 ```ruby
 # infinite_scroll_spider.rb